PravinRF7/365_days_of_coding/README.md

 Goals:

-#Code daily for 365 days.
+**Code daily for 365 days.**
-#Solve a variety of programming problems.
+->Solve a variety of programming problems.
-#Document my coding journey and lessons learned.
+->Document my coding journey and lessons learned.